 Our non-executive directors understand the role of not-for-profit leadership and are fully aware of their responsibilities and duties, our beneficiaries and the wider community.
 The roles and responsibilities of our directors are set out in their letter of appointment, our board charter, and our directors’ code of conduct.
 The board charter makes a clear distinction between the roles of non-executive directors and executive management.
 In addition, the board delegates certain authorities to the chief executive officer.
 The company secretary monitors governance processes and supports the operations of the board.

-The board delegates specialised activities to three standing subcommittees.
+The board delegates specialised activities to two standing subcommittees.
 These subcommittees are:

 - Audit and Risk Committee (ARC);